Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-Acute bronchitis is when someone has short-lived bronchitis symptoms, typically lasting around three weeks and commonly caused by a viral infection.
+Acute bronchitis (inflammation of the airways) is when someone has symptoms such as a cough (you may cough up clear or colored mucus), shortness of breath, a fever, and a runny nose or sore throat.
+These symptoms are short-lived, typically lasting around three weeks and commonly caused by a viral infection.

-Bronchitis is an infection or inflammation of the bronchi, the lungs' largest airways.
-These airways have a protective mechanism built into them where they produce mucus.
-This traps anything unwelcome in the airways and could harm the lungs.
+Bronchitis is an infection or inflammation of the bronchi, which are the largest airways of the lungs.
+These airways have a protective mechanism built into them where they produce mucus that traps anything that isn’t welcome in the airways and which could be harmful to the lungs.

-When someone has bronchitis, something irritates the airways, causing increased mucus production.
+When someone has bronchitis, something has irritated the airways causing increased production of mucus – typically a viral or bacterial infection.
 This leads to the body trying to get rid of the mucus and causes a productive cough.

 Is it contagious?